joxie/riscv-debug-security/spec/Secure Debug Proposal.md

 [Problem statement slides](RISCV_Debug_Security_0613.pptx)

 ## Requirements
-- The debug accesses should be regulated according to the privilege level.
+- The debug access excpet the ones from System Bus Block should be regulated according to the privilege level (assign a privilege level to debug access).
+- Less privileged debug access cannot peep/disturb the hart when it runs in higher privilege level (e.g. S mode debug privilege cannot witness/affect the trap handling in M mode).
 - Less privileged debug access cannot tamper resources belongs to more privileged level (e.g. S mode debug privilege level to access M mode CSR).
-- Less privileged debug access cannot peep/disturb the hart when it runs in higher privilege level (e.g. S mode debug privilege cannot witness/affect the trap handling in M mode).
 - The ability to lock down debug accesses for ROM and enables it for Non-ROM execution (e.g. both ROM and Non-ROM can live in M mode, but they should be granted for debug differently).

 ## DM Changes